ARCANGEL0/NyvenAI-cli/README.md

 > -w, --web         Activate real time web searching <br><br>
 > -c, --code        Tells Nyx to handle code generation, returning a description of code and full code itself, being able to save on disk. <br><br>
 > -s, --shell        Tells Nyx to generate shell commands for specific usage based on prompt, returns a short text and the command to be run at CLI <br><br>
+> -s, --file        Passes a local image as argument to upload telling Nyven to analyze it, goes along with prompt for image <br><br>
 > -i, --interactive Enters interactive mode and enables chat history, you ask a question and proceed to make a new question in context or quit. <br><br>
 > -a, --auto        (EXPERIMENTAL) Autonomous multi-step cybersecurity mode, pass an initial prompts and let Nyx autorun commands and analyze outputs, and advance to next steps by itself. <br><br>
 > -x, --agent       Manual cybersecurity assistant, analyzes given outputs, handles prompts and deal suggestions with chat history, but not autonomously. <br><br>